jdantonio/functional-ruby/README.md

 ### Supported Ruby versions

 MRI 1.9.2, 1.9.3, and 2.0.
-Anything else and your mileage may vary.
+Anything else and your mileage may vary (most notably with the concurrency utilities).
-Althought I do test under Rubinius and JRuby in 1.9 mode I'll drop them if they become problematic.)

 ### Install